KHwang9883/MobileModels/brands/apple_en.md

 A2161: iPhone 11 Pro Max (North America)

-A2220: iPhone 11 Pro Max (with dual nano-SIMs)
+A2220: iPhone 11 Pro Max (Dual nano-SIMs)

 A2218: iPhone 11 Pro Max (Rest of the world)